Wednesday, March 26, 2014

 So, I’ve shown Nightingale with her little lamp, based on contemporary photos and illustrations.
 But inventing modern nursing wasn't her only accomplishment.
 Taking up a profession, travelling to a war zone, nursing the wounded, taking on hospital administration and the training of a professional class of nurses weren't the only things she did which were so unusual for a woman of her time to do.
 It turns out that her father fostered her gift for mathematics, and she made significant contributions to statistics and data visualization too.

-Behind Nightingale is her own ‘Diagram of Causes of Mortality in the Army in the East’ plotted as a polar area diagram – her own statistical and data visualization innovation, sometimes called a Nightingale Rose Diagram.
+Behind Nightingale is her own ‘Diagram of Causes of Mortality in the Army in the East’ plotted as a polar area diagram – though not her own statistical and data visualization innovation, sometimes called a Nightingale Rose Diagram.
 It illustrates the causes of death in the military hospital she managed during the Crimean War.
 April 1855 to March 1856 is shown on the left and April 1854 to March 1855 to the right.
 When she researched the causes of mortality, looking back at the data, she saw clearly that the lack of hygiene was a far greater risk to soldiers’ lives than being wounded.
 The sections represent one month of data {J,F,M,A,M, J,J,A,S,O,N,D} for each month of the year.
 The green “wedges measured from the centre of the circle represent area for area the deaths from Preventible or Mitigable Zymotic diseases, the [yellow] wedges measured from the centre the deaths from wounds, & the [orange] wedges measured from the centre the deaths from all other causes.
 The […] line across the [yellow] triangle in Nov.
 1854 marks the boundary of the deaths from all other causes during the month.
 In October 1854, & April 1855, the [orange] area coincides with the [yellow], in January & February 1856, the [green] coincides with the [orange].
 The entire areas may be compared by following the [green], the [yellow], & the […] lines enclosing them.”
 This "Diagram of the causes of mortality in the army in the East" was published in Notes on Matters Affecting the Health, Efficiency, and Hospital Administration of the British Army and sent to Queen Victoria in 1858.

 This experience influenced her later career and she campaigned for sanitary living conditions, knowing how dangerous unsanitary conditions can be to survival.
 She also made extensive use of similar polar area diagrams on the nature and magnitude of the conditions of medical care in the Crimean War, or sanitation conditions of the British army in rural India, to make such statistics transparent to Members of Parliament and civil servants who would have been unlikely to read or understand traditional statistical reports.